 First Month Of P90X2 (Foundation Phase) Was Boring

-Some might say it was easy.
+Some say it was easy.
 Of course it is told to us it is by design to get us ready for months two and three.
 Again, some of the moves were extremely hard but other moves were very easy.
-I can’t remember a time I was sore after any P90X2 workout during the first month.
+I can’t remember being sore after any workout in the first month.
 There may be some truth that I already had a decent foundation from doing a couple of rounds of P90X and Asylum before P90X2.

 Month Two of P90X2 (Strength Phase) Was OK

 Again, some moves were easy and some very tough.
 Even with me dealing with the elbow injury I found myself being able to complete a number of the moves in the allotted time.
-When it was time for pull-ups and chin-ups I used a resistance band as I did not want to re-aggrivate my elbow injury.
+When it was time for pull-ups and chin-ups I used a resistance band to not re-aggrivate my elbow injury.
 There were days where I would try doing pull-ups and chin-ups but once I felt the tendons in my arm starting to stretch too much I’d stop and get the resistance band.

 Month Three of P90X2 (Performance Phase) Was Not Fun

 You do P.A.P Lower and P.A.P Upper twice a week for four weeks with X2 Yoga and Recovery & Mobility workouts mixed in.
 These are sold as the “hard workouts” for P90X2.
 Both leaned towards total body workouts in my opinion.